How to Start Seeds Using Soil Blocks

-Not only does this eliminate the expense, waste, and storage issues associated with plastic pots/trays, but seedlings started in soil blocks reestablish themselves more quickly after being transplanted (and with minimal transplant shock) due to increased root surface area and "air-pruning" of the root systems.
+Not only does this eliminate the expense, waste, and storage issues associated with plastic pots/trays, but seedlings started in soil blocks re-establish themselves faster after being transplanted (and with minimal transplant shock) due to increased root surface area and "air-pruning" of the root systems.

-This idea of less plastic waste (plus healthier seedlings) really appeals to me, so I decided to give soil blocking a try!
+This idea of less plastic waste (plus healthier seedlings) really appeals to me, so I almost exclusively use soil blocking here on the farm.